 Our research and experience show that financially sound companies that can self-fund their growth and are less reliant on external financing are well-positioned to adapt to this type of environment.
 Having financial flexibility allows companies to weather storms and be more offensive versus competitors, continuing to enhance their value propositions for their customers.
 Meanwhile, a high-quality brand and the ability to deliver value to customers often come with pricing power.
 Companies with these characteristics are typically led by skilled management teams that allocate capital effectively.

 Sectors that traditionally do well in an inflationary environment are commoditized industries such as energy and materials.
 These are not areas of the market that typically fit within our guardrails; however, we believe the portfolio offers an alternative to this cyclical exposure that, in our minds, carries inherent and outsized investment risk.

-Instead, we invest in businesses that we believe can compound earnings through the cycle, that are well-capitalized with strong pricing power and consistent earnings and profit growth.
+Instead, we invest in businesses that we believe can compound earnings through the cycle, that are well-capitalized with robust pricing power and consistent earnings and profit growth.
 We believe these types of companies offer our clients an inflation hedge, as well as an opportunity to prosper well into the future.

 5. What would you say to investors who wonder how Global SMID should fit into the context of their wider portfolio?